 Michael rubbed lotion into his legs.
 Harriet had planned to come up here and give him one last chance before killing him, but now she wasn’t feeling all that generous.
 She felt bitter as hell.

 “What about you?
 Is this your perfect dome, Michael?
 Wouldn’t you rather stay awake and walk the earth again, free?”
-She waved her wrist and flicked on her AI, queuing up the taser function.
+She waved her wrist and flicked on her AI, queuing up the taser function; she'd worked overtime to build a special, extra-powerful server into her clothing in preparation for this trip.
 “Skillz—my magic—can make that possible again soon.
 No more war, no more famine.
-We could put one of these bracelets on every human and control the worst human impulses with good tech, open the domes, vaccinate everyone, put out the fires and redistribute the air supply fairly.
+We could put one of these bracelets on every human and control the worst human impulses with good tech, open the domes, vaccinate everyone, put out the fires, and redistribute the air supply fairly.
 And we’d still make a killing.
 A fucking killing.
 You want to see?”

 Instead of responding, Michael handed her the lotion and motioned for her to do his butt and back.
 She took the bottle but didn’t move.
 Maybe just for this, she was absolutely going to kill him.
 Any second now.

+It was like he hadn't heard her at all.
 “Sorry for the short notice, but turns out I need you to run things in the dome until it’s time for us to wake up again, okay?
-That’s what you wanted, right?” $160K.
+That’s what you wanted, right?”
+A $160K job interview.
 Michael gestured again at his back.
 His flesh was cold but oddly supple in Harriet’s shaking hands.

 She could tase his heart now.
 She would.